Reparations Are Due

 Image from the North Carolina Collection, Pack Memorial Public Library, Asheville, North Carolina.

 Years of Black codes, Jim Crow segregation, redlining, and predatory lending left the Black community with limited capacity to build wealth.
-Yet, despite these barriers, our community was able to own homes and businesses and to thrive within our neighborhoods and the Eagle/Market business district.
+Yet, despite these barriers, the community was able to own homes and businesses and to thrive within our neighborhoods and the Eagle/Market business district.

 Photo courtesy of Andrea Clark